- Time Period: Post-WW2

 More South African Orders

-The South African Honoris Crux Medal was a military honor established by the Union of South Africa in 1952.
-It remained in use until 1975.
+The Van Riebeeck Decoration is a South African military honor for acts of bravery, established by the Union of South Africa in 1952.